CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

 C)	You want to run extra commands before the script ends repro?
 No problem, just edit the included batch file tss_extra_repro_steps_AtStop.cmd and modify it for your own needs.
-This batch file will be executed at end of repro and before 'tss OFF' =ReproOFF.
+This batch file will be executed at end of repro and before 'tss OFF' =ReproOFF, or in combination with any predefined tss scenario.

 D)	You want to stop tracing based on specific conditions?
-No problem, just edit the included batch file tss_stop_condition_script.cmd and modify it for your own needs (i.e. by default: check if File share is available).
+No problem, just run TSS with STOP:PS1:<condition> or edit the included batch file tss_stop_condition_script.ps1 and modify the custom module for your own needs (i.e. by default: check if File share is available) and invoke tss with stop trigger STOP:PS1:custom.

-When using the **Persistent** switch, the settings will be active after each reboot, and you will stop data collection using 'Tss Off', unless you decide to Stop and Remove it by running following command, when you are finished with all of your troubleshooting:
+When using the **Persistent** switch, the settings will be active after each reboot, and you will stop data collection using 'Tss OFF', unless you decide to Stop and then Remove it by running following command, when you are finished with all of your troubleshooting:

 ` C:\tools> Tss Remove `

 **Notes/hints:**
 -	Some parameters are mutually exclusive: don’t combine [capture], [trace] or [traceChn]

--	If you want to use the SDP switch with a specialty switch, just supply your SDP sceciality: default SDP category= NET, choose [Apps|Cluster|S2D|CTS|Dom|HyperV|Net|Perf|Print|Setup|SQLbase|SQLconn|SQLmsdtc|SQLsetup|VSS|Mini|Nano|Remote|RFL|All]
+-	If you want to use the SDP switch with a specialty switch, just supply your SDP speciality: default SDP category= NET, choose [Apps|Cluster|S2D|CTS|Dom|HyperV|Net|Perf|Print|Setup|SQLbase|SQLconn|SQLmsdtc|SQLsetup|VSS|Mini|Nano|Remote|RFL|All]

 -	In case of unforeseen errors, please be sure to stop tracing **“tss off”** before starting a new trace session.
 Also try **“tss remove”** if you can’t recover (new start of tss .. fails, stop command  tss off also fails)